 Phenotypic, genetic, and field location and management data were obtained from The Genomes to Fields (G2F) initiative Genotype by Environment experiments from 2014 to 2017 (Gage et al. 2017; AlKhalifah et al. 2018; Falcon et al. 2020; McFarland et al. 2020).
-The phenotypic data were filtered to remove samples with yield values of zero and to ensure that only samples with both genotypic and phenotypic data were included.
+The phenotypic data were filtered to remove samples with yield values of zero, and to ensure that only samples with both genotypic and phenotypic data were included.
+Various other manipulations of the data were carried out in order to get them into a suitable format for the desired models (see bitbucket repository scripts).
 The genotype data for each cultivar were obtained directly from Anne Rogers based on the filtering process described in (Rogers et al. 2021).
-Principal components (PC) analysis was performed on the genotype data using TASSEL (Bradbury et al. 2007), and the first 30 principal components were used in the CNN.
-Other than using PCs to represent the genotypic data, and a limited amount of quality filtering as described above and below, very little feature engineering was performed on the data.
-This was a purposeful choice in order to allow the model itself to determine which features were of greatest importance.
+Principal components analysis was performed on the genotype data using TASSEL (Bradbury et al. 2007) and the first 30 principal components were used in the CNN.
 Methods to account for and visualize spatial field effects were also used to examine and filter the data, but these attempts appeared to have little impact on the results and so were not used in the final datasets and models.

-Historical county level data were downloaded from the United States Department of Agriculture, National Agricultural Statistics Service for all of the continental United States from 1970 to 2018.
-Weather data from each of these US counties as well as from each of the G2F field sites were downloaded for the same time period from the DAYMET website (https://daymet.ornl.gov/) using custom scripts (see bitbucket repository, https://bitbucket.org/bucklerlab/maize yield_pred) (Thornton et al. 2016).
+Historical county level data were downloaded from the United States Department of Agriculture, National Agricultural Statistics Service for all the continental United States from 1970 to 2018.
+Weather data from each of these U.S. counties as well as from each of the G2F field sites were downloaded for the same time period from the DAYMET website (https://daymet.ornl.gov/) using custom scripts (see bitbucket repository) (Thornton et al. 2016).

 The soil data used were pulled from the SSURGO Database as county-specific folders containing many correlated tables.
-Soil attributes available for any given county were highly variable, so attributes with low representation were filtered from the set.
+Soil attributes available for any given county were highly variable so attributes with low representation were filtered from the set.
 Soil attributes were averaged across depths into three depth ranges.